Updated Career Story

 I became a widow.
 It was sudden, unexpected and I was completely out of my comfort zone in handling this situation.
 It was one problem I could not run through to a conclusion on my own initiative.

 I dealt with this challenge as best as possible but it was difficult and not something one can recover from easily or quickly.
 It was hard trying to be a good collector after bereavement leave.
-Management did let me adjust my schedule to attend a grief support group and which helped but it takes time to adjust to a new beginning in life, especially a new beginning which happens in a split second.
+Management did let me adjust my schedule to attend a grief support group and which helped but it takes time to adjust to a new beginning, especially a new beginning that happened in a split second.

 Another Change